bluestarburst/SateliteGameJam2026/Documents/archive/networking-states.md

 ### Voice Chat
 - [ ] Lobby scene
-    - [ ] Voice chat AUTOMATICALLY enabled for all lobby members (no PTT, always on)
+    - [ ] Voice chat should always be enabled in lobby with push to talk (lobby id UI only)
-    - [ ] Do NOT spawn remote player prefabs in lobby
-    - [ ] Use lightweight voice proxies (AudioSource only) for voice playback

 - [ ] Ground Control
-  - [ ] Ground control player AUTOMATICALLY sends voice to other Ground Control players (always on, no PTT)
-  - [ ] Ground control player sends voice to ALL Space Station players ONLY when tethered to transmission console
+  - [ ] Ground control player only sends voice data when interacting with transmission console
-  - [ ] Ground control player can only hear Space Station players when at transmission console
+  - [ ] Ground control player can only hear space player when interacting with transmission console
-  - [ ] Ground control player can always hear other Ground Control players
+  - [ ] Ground control player can always hear other ground control players

 - [ ] Space Scene
-  - [ ] Space player AUTOMATICALLY sends voice to nearby Space Station players (proximity-based, always on)
-  - [ ] Space player sends voice to Ground Control ONLY when pressing 'B' (push-to-talk)
+  - [ ] Space player sends voice data to ground control CONSOLE on push-to-talk
-  - [ ] Space player can always hear Ground Control player
+  - [ ] Space player can always hear ground control player
-  - [ ] Space player can hear other Space Station players within a certain radius
+  - [ ] Space player can hear other space players within a certain radius

 ### Satellite Status Sync